Michelle Jarrard Purchases 2,000 Shares of Crawford & Company (OTCMKTS:CRD-A) Stock

-Crawford & Company (OTCMKTS:CRD-A) Director Michelle Jarrard acquired 2,000 shares of the company’s stock in a transaction that occurred on Monday, May 24th.
-The shares were bought at an average price of $10.00 per share, with a total value of $20,000.00.
-Following the transaction, the director now owns 35,489 shares in the company, valued at approximately $354,890.
-The purchase was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Crawford & Company (OTCMKTS:CRD-A) Director Michelle Jarrard acquired 2,000 shares of the business’s stock in a transaction on Wednesday, May 26th.
+The stock was acquired at an average price of $9.70 per share, with a total value of $19,400.00.
+Following the acquisition, the director now owns 41,489 shares in the company, valued at approximately $402,443.30.
+The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.

 Michelle Jarrard also recently made the following trade(s):